A plan for “how to get over a divorce”

 - Is my support network objective as well as nurturing?

-Taken all together, this is a long list of questions.
+Taken together, this is a long list of questions.
 It won’t always be possible to answer them all at once and some of these might even seem unrealistic.
-You might left thinking “I wish, but there’s no way I can do that!”
+You might be left thinking “I wish, but there’s no way I can do that!”
 This is what we do best.
 Here at Loukas Law, we pride ourselves on our holistic practice.

 Please call us now on (08) 9381 0208 or fill out this form to schedule your first 30-min free telephone appointment.
-As family lawyers and people who care, we have the right mix of experience and resources to help you through difficult times, and come out the other side in the best shape possible.
+As family lawyers and people who care, we have the right mix of experience and resources to help you through difficult times and come out the other side in the best shape possible.

 You can also find Dumped Wife’s Revenge at her website.